rebelwarrior/numenera/gm-resources/books.md

 #### Explorer's Keys
 {:.subtitle.is-5.mt-2}
-This book of short adventures uses a great system of "Key" or movable story points to allow for quick set-up and running of adventures.
+This book of short adventures uses a great system of "[Keys][]" or movable story points to allow for quick set-up and running of adventures.
 The adventrues in this book are excellent.

-##### The Devil's Spine
+#### The Devil's Spine
 {:.subtitle.is-5.mt-2}
 This campaign length adventure is great adventure that takes you to various places in Steadfast.